scatyf3/apply_hardware_design_hw/docs/common/vitis_build.md

        * Testbench: Add `testbench/tb_vmult.cpp`
    * For `Hardware` part select `xczu48dr-ffvg1517-2-e` as above
    * For `Settings` keep as default, including clock period of `10ns`
-* Vitis will reopen withthe project.
+* Vitis will reopen with the project.

 If you do not have the source files like `vmult.cpp` of `vmult.h`, you can still create the project, and build them after the project is created.
 In fact, the Vitis Unified IDE has an excellent editor.